0xJuancito/multichain-auditor/README.md

 💡 Look for cross-chain messages implementations and verify the correct permissions and functionality considering all the actors involved

 📝 [1](https://github.com/code-423n4/2022-12-pooltogether-findings/issues/60) [2](https://github.com/sherlock-audit/2023-01-derby-judging/issues/309) [3](https://github.com/sherlock-audit/2023-01-derby-judging/issues/325)

+### `transfer`, `send` and fixed gas operations

+`transfer` and `send` forward a hardcoded amount of gas and are [discouraged as gas costs can change](https://consensys.net/diligence/blog/2019/09/stop-using-soliditys-transfer-now/).
+On certain chains that cost can be higher than in Mainnet, and can result in issues, like in [zkSync Era](https://twitter.com/zksync/status/1644139364270878720).

+💡 Look for fixed gas operations like `transfer` or `send`.

 ### Gas fees